MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 When I wanted to test extended debug features in my hypervisor, I was misled by some inconsistencies that VMware and Windows had with the AMD system programming manual.

-First of all, I tried testing within VMware, but for some reason nothing happened when I enabled BTF and LBR.
-The support for DebugCtl features were all enabled, so I just sat there thinking about what I might've been missing.
-After reviewing everything related to DebugCtl in the AMD manual several times, I just checked if the DebugCtl.LBR bit was still set after I set it, but it wasn't.
+First of all, I tried testing within VMware, but nothing happened when I enabled BTF and LBR.
+DebugCtl features were all supported according to cpuid, so I was so confused about what I was missing.
+After reviewing the documentation for DebugCtl in the AMD manual several times, I just checked if the DebugCtl.LBR bit was still set after I set it, but it wasn't.
 Apparently, VMware was forcing these debugctl features to be disabled, which meant that I had to do some testing outside of VMware.

 Secondly, Windows manages debugctl features in a special way.
 According to the AMD manual, LBR tracing and BTF (branch single step) operation are controlled by bits in the DebugCtl MSR.
 I set the bits accordingly and the bits stayed that way, but #DB was being thrown, even though cpuid indicated that both were supported .
 I spent hours and hours figuring out my issue, until I realized that bit 8 and 9 in DR7  control the LBR tracing and BTF bits in windows.